Located in the Center for Dramatic Art on the UNC Chapel Hill campus, the Paul Green Theatre is a 500 seat facility that was completed in 1976.

 Current Season at the Paul Green Theatre

-By Kate Hamill based on the novel by Jane Austen Directed by Taibi Magar Subscribe Now & Save! a gossip-driven comedy of reason and romance Playwright Kate Hamill gives us a fresh, comic take on Jane Austen’s beloved novel.
-This eminently theatrical adaptation follows the fortunes (and misfortunes) of the Dashwood sisters—sensible Elinor and hypersensitive...
+By Kate Hamill based on the novel by Jane Austen Directed by Taibi Magar a gossip-driven comedy of reason and romance Playwright Kate Hamill gives us a fresh, comic take on Jane Austen’s beloved novel.
+This eminently theatrical adaptation follows two radically different sisters—sensible Elinor and hypersensitive Marianne—in the wake of their father’s death, as...
 Read more »

-Adapted by David Ball in rotating repertory with The Christians Directed by Saheem Ali Subscribe Now & Save! a comedy of religious proportions The man of the house has lost his mind.
-He has been blinded by the counterfeit zeal of a penniless scoundrel who fully intends to make off with his wife, his livelihood,...
+Adapted by David Ball in rotating repertory with The Christians Directed by Saheem Ali a comedy of religious proportions The man of the house has lost his mind.
+He has been blinded by the counterfeit zeal of a penniless scoundrel who fully intends to make off with his wife, his livelihood, and probably the kitchen...
 Read more »

-By Mike Wiley Music & lyrics by Laurelyn Dossett Directed by Vivienne Benesch Subscribe Now & Save! a North Carolina fable for today Acclaimed playwright Mike Wiley returns to PlayMakers with singer-songwriter Laurelyn Dossett to explore, through words and music, the cyclical nature of human behavior.
-A story of racial tension, immigration, and economic crisis...
+By Mike Wiley Music & lyrics by Laurelyn Dossett Directed by Vivienne Benesch a North Carolina fable for today Acclaimed playwright Mike Wiley returns to PlayMakers with singer-songwriter Laurelyn Dossett to explore, through words and music, the cyclical nature of human behavior.
+A story of racial tension, immigration, and economic crisis in a small North...
 Read more »

 ACCESSIBILITY NOTE: Only row A is accessible without the use of stairs.